mhs/t2-api/README.md

 1. A user begins by navigating to the root page for this application (eventually http://t2.neo.com).
 2. If the user is not already authenticated, they get redirected to /sign_in which takes them through Google OAuth.
-3. After Google OAuth completes, the user is directed (or redirected) to one of the T2 applications.
+3. After Google OAuth completes, the user is directed (or redirected) to their default T2 application.
 The application is passed a query string parameter named *authentication_token* that contains an authentication token to use when talking to the API.
 4. Each application grabs that token and shoves it into an HTTP header named 'Authorization' with each call it makes.
 Optionally the client app can also authenticate it's API calls by passing it as a query param named *authentication_token*.

-The individual applications can render the navigation menu provided by the API application by rending an iframe with a source pointing to the root url of the API app.
-The iframe and content area will of course need to be styled appropriately to make it look reasonable.
-See one of the already implemented apps for further details.
+5. Each application also draws an iframe and fills it with http://t2api.herokuapp.com/navbar.
+This will draw out the set of icons for the left hand side navigation common to all T2 applications.

 In cases where a T2 application is called directly (e.g. navigating to http://t2-utilization.herokuapp.com directly in your browser), the app will be unable to use the API layer until it authenticates.
 In this case, the app should